Hurdles in store for government strategy on decentralization, experts say

-Since 2001, the devolution of responsibilities from central government to local officials has been Cambodia’s official policy.
+Since 2001, the devolution of responsibilities from the central government to local officials has been Cambodia’s official policy.

-And on Monday, the government launched the 10-year National Program for Sub-National Democratic Development, to strengthen institutions at all levels, transferring power from well-groomed officials in Phnom Penh to more outlying areas of the country.
+And on Monday, the government launched the 10-year National Program for Sub-National Democratic Development to strengthen institutions at all levels, transferring power from well-groomed officials in Phnom Penh to more outlying areas of the country.

 “That’s where the money should go,” he said.

 Indeed, the International Monetary Fund announced on several occasions last year that government spending during the economic downturn had been too focused on military and civil service wages and not enough on health and education.

 Prime Minister Hun Sen said during Monday’s launch of the program that the government would temporarily stop recruiting more civil servants in sectors other than health and education.

 Mr Karim said continuing to put money into nationalized programs and promoting large-scale, rather than more localized, investment suited to community needs would undoubtedly result in rising inequality.

 “There is certainly a danger [of rising inequality] unless the government can reorientate its polices,” he said.
 “A lot of things are being done but not in an intensive, not in a coordinated way.”